keddybear/cse5473-redteam-final-project/README.md

 # Description
 This is the final project for CSE 5473 @ OSU.
-Its goal is to experiment with man-in-the-middle attack on SSHv2 protocal.
+Its goal is to experiment with man-in-the-middle attack on SSHv2 protocol.

 ## Install Scapy
 http://scapy.readthedocs.io/en/latest/installation.html